danielmuu/wahlblock-backend/README.md

 ### 1.1 Get info about a election

-Returns for a election id the election information
+Returns for a election id the election information with title, description and election period.

 | **URL** |
 |:---|